Crouseville, Maine: Geography

-Crouseville is located at 46°45'18" North, 68°0'5" West (46.7550419, -68.0964202).
-Its elevation is 449 feet (137 m).
-The town is situated next to the Aroostook River and three of its permanent river islands; Crouse Island, Churchill Island and Bull Island.
+Crouseville is situated next to the Aroostook River and three of its permanent river islands; Crouse Island, Churchill Island and Bull Island.
 Rum Rapids flow near Churchill Island.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Crouseville has a humid continental climate, abbreviated "Dfb" on climate maps.

 Recreation

 Aroostook County’s 1600-mile snowmobile trail system, Northeast Snowmobile Trail (NEST), runs through the heart of Crouseville and interconnects with the International Snowmobile Trail System linking Maine, New Hampshire, Vermont, and the Province of Quebec.

-Nearby downhill and cross-country skiing facilities are available at 10th Mountain Ski Center, Nordic Heritage Ski Center, Big Rock Alpine Skiway and Quoggy Jo Community Alpine Area.
+Nearby downhill and cross-country skiing facilities are available.

 Education

 Crouseville is located in Maine School Administrative District 45.
 The University of Maine at Presque Isle and Northern Maine Community College are both located six miles to the east in Presque Isle, Maine.